 Attendees will learn several basics of self defense from representatives of Synergy Defense and Fitness, who will lead the classes.

 Ages 12 to 17 may attend.
 Space is limited, so registration is required in advance.

-The Tecumseh Public Library invites local teens to spend their Wednesday afternoons at the library for weekly afterschool events beginning at 4 p.m. each week.
+The Tecumseh Public Library invites local teens to the library for several afternoon afterschool events.

 Registration is required in advance for the programs, which are for ages 12 to 17.

 Due to weather conditions, this event has been rescheduled for Tuesday, March 6th at 6:30 pm.

 For a 12th consecutive year, the Pioneer Library System will be celebrating literature with its PLS Big Read, inspired by the National Endowment for the Arts’ initiative, The Big Read.

 The Big Read is a celebration of literature started by the NEA as a way for communities to get together for activities centered around classic literature.
 The featured book selected by PLS representatives for this year is Five Skies by Ron Carlson.

 The Tecumseh Public Library will host a scholar-led discussion of the book at 6:30 p.m.
 Thursday, Feb.
 22. Leading the discussion will be award-winning author Rilla Askew.
 Copies of the book are available from the library’s Information Services Desk.